PayUp-Bot/docs/docs/setup.md

 Great!
 Now that we have all the information we need, we can move back to our Discord Server and configure Stripe.
 We advise you to complete the following steps in a private channel, restricted to yourself and those you trust as sensitive information may be disclosed.

 In your private channel, type `/setup set-stripe`.
 This should display a command above the chat box.
 Press tab to load the command into your chat, and fill out the `secret_key` (live mode, secret key) and `test_key` (test mode, secret key) fields.
 Once that is done, press enter to run the command.

+Almost there!
+Just one more command to run.
+Once you have set your stripe credentials, execute this command: `/setup toggle-stripe enabled:True`.
+If you are not planning on configuring PayPal Support, then [click here ↗](#final-steps) to go directly to the final steps.

+## PayPal Setup
+!!! warning
+	This section has not yet been created.

+## Final Steps
+Now our payment providers are configured, we are 75% of the way ready to a functioning store!